Create a process flow

 Process flow schedule

-First, you need to enable the custom schedule in the system flow:
+First, you need to allow this in the Software Factory:

 Software Factory: menu Processes > Process flows

-1. Select the Custom schedule allowed checkbox.
+- Select the checkbox Custom schedule allowed.
 This checkbox is only available for system flows.
 Disabling it will also disable existing custom schedules for the system flow in IAM.

-Now, a root administrator can create custom schedules for system flows in IAM:
+Now, an administrator can create custom schedules for system flows in IAM.
+See Scheduled system flows in IAM.

 Speed up SQL performance (schedule as system flow)